MSc in Geographical Information Science and Systems: Career, Skills, Scope, Options, Outlook

 • Geospatial Web Developer: Geospatial web developers create and maintain web-based geospatial applications and platforms.

-• Geospatial Researcher: Geospatial researchers conduct research and development in the field of geospatial technology.
+• Geospatial Researcher: Geospatial researchers conduct research and development in geospatial technology.

-• Geospatial Sales Engineer: Geospatial sales engineers are responsible for promoting and selling geospatial technology products and services to potential clients.
+• Geospatial Sales Engineer: Sales engineers promote and sell geospatial technology products and services to potential clients.

-• Geospatial Marketing Manager: Geospatial marketing managers are responsible for promoting geospatial products and services to potential clients.
+• Geospatial Marketing Manager: Marketing managers promote geospatial products and services to potential clients.

 • Geospatial Data Engineer: Geospatial data engineers design, build, and maintain geospatial databases and data pipelines.